 Twelve Monkeys/Dream Sequence

-Within the film, the time travelling prisoner on a mission, Cole, continues to dream the same dream.
+Within the film, the time-traveling prisoner on a mission, Cole, continues to dream the same dream.
 It starts as images of a child watching a man being shot.
 We see a little more every time we watch it.
 We start to see the clothes, the hair, the woman, etc. We’re meant to believe that the child is Cole (it is), but by the time we reach the finale, it is revealed that there is an added element that leaves us shocked.
 And we’re shocked because the constant plant brewed the question of, “What does this dream or memory mean?”

 As we see more within the dream, we’re led to different possible conclusions.
 We think the man little Cole sees may be Brad Pitt’s Jeffrey.